ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 Fading away

-After around two years, the Phenakistoscope was overtaken by new inventions, and while this form of animation device retained some kind of presence, it became more of a children’s toy than an exciting new medium.
+After about two years, the Phenakistoscope was replaced by newer inventions.
+Although it continued to exist, it became more of a children's toy than a groundbreaking medium.

-The Zoetrope appeared in the scene almost immediately after the Phenakistoscope.
+The Zoetrope quickly followed the scene after the Phenakistoscope.
 It’s basically a cylindrical version of the same device, with picture strips inside a cylinder with slits in it.
-This had the major advantages of not only allowing the strips to be easily replaced, but it also meant more than one person could interact with the device at a time.
-The best known version of the Zoetrope was created by the giant toy company Milton Bradley in 1866, and it went on to become hugely popular.
+This design also made it possible for multiple people to interact with it at once.
+The best-known version was created by toy company Milton Bradley in 1866, and it became extremely popular.

 A zoetrope at Leeds Industrial Museum.
 Image Source: Wikimedia Commons.